Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Discussion

 \section{Discussion}

-We have presented new evolutionary models of small, close-in exoplanets undergoing gaseous accretion, and boil-off and core-powered mass-loss.
+We have presented new evolutionary models of small, close-in exoplanets undergoing gaseous accretion, boil-off and core-powered mass-loss.
 They highlight the importance of disc dispersal in setting the initial conditions for planetary evolution in the post-disc epoch.
-They also demonstrate the need for self-consistent modelling, from gas accretion to direct irradiation from the host star. {\jr{We have shown that planets will typically accrete $\gtrsim 10\%$ in atmospheric mass before boil-off begins, although the exact value depends on core mass, orbital separation, disc evolution and the time at which gaseous accretion began.
-This result is consistent with previous works on dust-free gas accretion \citep[e.g.][]{Ikomi2012,Lee2014,Lee2015,Ginzburg2016}.
-We have shown that boil-off removes $\gtrsim 90\%$ of atmospheric mass during disc dispersal, with the exact value also depending on core mass and orbital separation.
-Crucially, the ratio of cooling timescale to disc dispersal timescale is imprinted on the final atmospheric mass fraction of the planet, with quicker dispersal times inducing a more significant change in atmospheric mass for a given planet's cooling timescale.}} In addition, we have considered the role of core luminosity and the transition from boil-off, to core-powered mass-loss and XUV-driven photoevaporation.
+They also demonstrate the need for self-consistent modelling, from gas accretion to direct irradiation from the host star.
+We have shown that planets will typically accrete a few to tens of per cent in atmospheric mass before boil-off begins, although we highlight that the exact values depend on parameters such as core mass, orbital separation, disc evolution, gas opacities and the time at which gaseous accretion began.
+Furthermore, once the disc begins to disperse, boil-off is triggered and removes $\gtrsim 90\%$ of atmospheric mass, again with exact values depending on core mass, orbital separation and gas opacities.
+Crucially, the ratio of cooling timescale to disc dispersal timescale is imprinted on the final atmospheric mass fraction of the planet, with quicker dispersal times inducing a more significant change in atmospheric mass for a given planet's cooling timescale.
+In addition, we have considered the role of core luminosity and the transition from boil-off, to core-powered mass-loss and XUV-driven photoevaporation.
 We now discuss the implications of these findings.

-\subsection{{\jr{A Consistent Evolution Sequence}}}
+\subsection{A Consistent Evolution Sequence}